TomSssM/MyCodewars/task-archieve/extra-documentation.md

 - "Task Type" is a general approach that can be employed to solve a Task
 - "Variation" is the not too extreme and perhaps not very obvious tweak that we can make to the general Task Type approach to code a solution of the Task

+__Note:__ in the hardest cases different Task Types (and their Variations of course) may call to help each other in relationship many to many for the solution of a particular Task

 The rest is simple: learn all the different Task Types, study them, remember them and solidify your knowledge of all the different Task Types and their Variations by studying Tasks and solving Similar Tasks and finally apply all this knowledge and see yourself cracking some of the hardest algorithmic problems with ease and grace

 ## Bonus